benpierce/BenHexapawn/README.md

 ## Playing as a Human

-When the game first starts, you'll be playing as the white player, starting on the buttom row.
-The AI will be playing as the black player, starting on the top row.
+When the game first starts, you'll be playing with the white pawns, starting on the buttom row.
+The AI will be playing with the black pawns, starting on the top row.

 To move one of your pawns, enter **sourcecell**:**destcell**.
 For instance, **A1**:**A2**.
 If you enter an invalid move, the program will notify you and you'll be prompted to enter a legal move.